metanav/Arduboy2/README.md

 At the start of the sketch, the **ARDUBOY** logo scrolls down from the top of the screen to the center.

 The RGB LED lights red then green then blue while the logo is scrolling.
-(If your Arduboy is one of those that has the RGB LED installed incorrectly, then it will light blue then off then red).
 For users who do not wish to have the RGB LED flash during the boot logo sequence, a flag can be set in system EEPROM to have it remain off.
 The included *SetSystemEEPROM* example sketch can be used to set this flag.

 A user settable *unit name* of up to 6 characters can be saved in system EEPROM memory.
 If set, this name will be briefly displayed at the bottom of the boot logo screen, after the logo stops scrolling down.
 This feature is only available if the *Arduboy2* class is used, not the *Arduboy2Base* class.
 This is because it requires the text display functions, which are only available in the *Arduboy2* class.
 A flag in system EEPROM controls whether or not the *unit name* is displayed on the boot logo screen, regardless of whether the *unit name* itself has been set.
 The included *SetSystemEEPROM* example sketch can be used to set both the *unit name* and this flag.